Food Safety Management

 Some advanced supplier programs may require suppliers to have GFSI certification or a minimum score.1

-Regulatory bodies like the FDA or USDA may also be involved in maintaining the approved supplier list.2 These organizations may set guidelines or standards for what qualifies as an approved supplier and provide oversight or inspection to ensure that suppliers meet these standards.
+Regulatory bodies like the U.S Food and Drug Administration (FDA) or U.S. Department of Agriculture (USDA) may also be involved in maintaining the approved supplier list.2 These organizations may set guidelines or standards for what qualifies as an approved supplier and provide oversight or inspection to ensure that suppliers meet these standards.

 While there’s lots of information about why it’s so important to work with approved suppliers, the reality is that it can be tough to find out who those suppliers actually are.
 There’s lots of talk of “approved supplier” lists, but a quick Google search likely won’t yield much in figuring out which vendors are on those lists.